YogeshSeeni/AgenTeX/README.md

 The system is built using a multi-agent architecture with specialized AI agents:

-1. **Image Parser Agent**: Extracts mathematical content from images
+1. **Image Parser Agent**: Extracts mathematical content from images using GPT-4o vision capabilities
 2. **Math Classifier Agent**: Categorizes the mathematical content and assesses difficulty
 3. **Solution Generator Agent**: Provides step-by-step solutions to problems
-4. **LaTeX Generator Agent**: Converts mathematical expressions to LaTeX code
+4. **LaTeX Generator Agent**: Converts mathematical expressions to LaTeX code optimized for KaTeX
-5. **Quality Assurance Agent**: Validates and improves the generated LaTeX
-6. **Triage Agent**: Routes input to the appropriate processing pipeline

 ## 🚀 Installation